There are so many articles about Asperger Syndrome. But what is it really like to live with?

 On a humorous note, when I received the written report of my diagnosis, I saw that my formal Asperger Score is 42 (out of 50).
 It took me a few minutes for the penny to drop – this is the answer to life, the universe and everything in The Hitchhiker’s Guide to the Galaxy!

 Worried you might have Asperger’s?
 Harley Therapy connects you with top counselling psychologists in central London locations.
 Not in London, or even the UK?
-Have a chat with an experienced counsellor over Skype using our booking platform.
+Have a chat with an experienced counsellor over online using our booking platform.

 Have a question about living with Aspergers, or want to share your own experience?
 Use the public comment box below.